 - We'll email you to confirm we've got your application and when you can expect to receive a decision. - We'll aim to tell you the outcome of your application within 8-10 weeks.
 This is dependent on receiving any additional information we may ask for delays in receiving this extra information could mean the decision takes longer.

-As we are receiving increased numbers of applications, we have taken the decision to extend our published timescales for decisions to 10-12 weeks for applications received across all of our Funds.
-We plan to review this at the end of June and hope at that point to return to our normal published turnaround times.

-- We'll send all correspondence about your application via email, so it's important that the email addresses and contact details you provide in your application are correct.
+As we have been receiving increased numbers of applications across Our Funds, there may be times where we have to extend our published turnaround times.
+We will do our best to respond to requests and assess new applications within our published deadlines, but if there are any changes to this we'll either communicate this in advance and/or notify applicants on an individual basis. - We'll send all correspondence about your application via email, so it's important that the email addresses and contact details you provide in your application are correct.
 We'll normally contact the person you've listed as the 'application contact' in the first instance, so it's helpful if this person is available during the assessment period.
 Please let us know if there are any changes to the contact details provided. - We'll assign one of our Funding Officers to assess your application.
 They may get in touch with you during the assessment period and will be able to help you with any changes or updates you might need to make to your application.